CommonMindConsortium/RAPiD-nf/tutorial.md

 #### Test run
-Note that this just checks the files.  `--dryRun` means that jobs won't be submitted to queue.
+Note that this just checks the files: `--dryRun` means that jobs won't be submitted to queue.

 ```shell
 nextflow run $NF \